cmichi/android-wear-color-picker/README.md

 o'clock.
 The active color is always shown in the inner part of the ring.

-The code from this app could be included into an app as a mean to enable color choices (e.g. by tapping the inner area of the ring).
+The code from this app could be included into an app as a mean to enable color choices (e.g. by tapping the inner area of the ring, see line 46 in `RingController.java`).
+This app originated from a much larger app and some of the code could probably still be stripped down.

 ## How it looks